 The University Library has a substantial collection of books in the fields of English language and literature, as well as in related fields such as American and Canadian literature, drama and theatre studies, Shakespeare studies and linguistics.

-The main literature collection, covering literature in general and English literature from Anglo-Saxon times to the present, is housed in Zone 3C of the Main Library.
-This is supplemented by a growing Drama and modern literature collection at the Orchard Learning Resource Centre in Selly Oak.
+The main literature collection, covering literature in general and English literature from Anglo-Saxon times to the present, is housed in the Main Library.
+This is supplemented by a growing Drama collection at the Orchard Learning Resource Centre in Selly Oak.

-Our collection of books on English language and linguistics, including English language teaching, is located partly in Zone 3B of the Main Library, and partly in the Education Library, where there is a collection of modern English language teaching textbooks.
+Our collection of books on English language and linguistics, including English language teaching, is also located in the Main Library.

 The Library currently subscribes to some 250 periodicals in the field of English language and literature.